BioRoboticsUNAM/pyRobotics/docs/source/gettingStarted.rst

 This is an example included with the :ref:`source code <source_code>`::

   import time
-  from pyRobotics import BB
+  from pyrobotics import BB
-  from pyRobotics.ParallelSenders import ParallelSender from pyRobotics.Messages import Command, Response
+  from pyrobotics.parallel_senders import ParallelSender from pyrobotics.messages import Command, Response

   # These command handler functions could (and probably should) be defined in another module
   # as to keep the main program file simple and clean.